krai/ck-pytorch/program/bert-demo-torch-py/README.md

-# A question-answering demo program based on HuggingFace transformers' BERT model and tokenizer
+# A question-answering demo program in [PyTorch](http://pytorch.org) based on (HuggingFace transformers')[https://huggingface.co/transformers/] BERT model and tokenizer

 ## Should work out of the box using the defaults: